Faucet installation won't flush

 Plumbing

-The answer to 'faucet installation won't flush' is that there are several common causes, including a clogged aerator, a problem with the faucet's internal mechanisms, or an issue with the water supply.
-Symptoms may include low water pressure, dripping, or the faucet not turning on at all.
+The answer to 'faucet installation won't flush' is that there are a few common causes, including a blocked or clogged faucet aerator, a problem with the water pressure, or an issue with the internal faucet mechanism.
+The most likely culprit is a blocked or clogged aerator, which can restrict water flow and prevent proper flushing.

 Step-by-Step Guide